LA city residents ‘ordered to remain in their homes’ amid COVID-19 surge

-All residents within the city of Los Angeles were ordered to remain in their homes effective immediately, according to a new emergency order issued Wednesday evening.
+(KTLA) – All residents within the city of Los Angeles should continue to remain in their homes and follow the city’s “safer-at-home” order, which mirrors guidance from L.A.
+County, according to the mayor’s office.

-The previous “safer-at-home” order was withdrawn and superseded by the new one issued Wednesday, which is “necessary for the protection of life and property in the City of Los Angeles,” the order states.
+A public order posted on the mayor’s website Wednesday detailed many of the restrictions, including a ban on some travel with a variety of exemptions.

+Email and text alerts from the city’s NotifyLA System also went out Wednesday, although the mayor’s deputy press secretary, Harrison Wollman, said the guidance has been in place for days.

 People may lawfully leave their residences only to engage in defined essential activities.